HSC INCAT 046: Bay Ferries (1998–2002)

 The INCAT 046 was sold to Bay Ferries in 1998 for service on that company's Gulf of Maine route between Yarmouth, Nova Scotia, and Bar Harbor, Maine, under the marketing name The Cat.
 The vessel departed Hobart on April 26, 1998, arriving in Yarmouth on May 20, 1998, to great fanfare from the American and Canadian news media.

 On September 4, 1998, the vessel collided with a fishing boat in Yarmouth Harbour in thick fog.
 The vessel was heading out of the harbour when it collided with the Lady Megan II, which was entering the harbour after a two-day fishing trip on Georges Bank.
 The vessel crushed the smaller fishing boat, killing the captain, but the three crew members survived.

 The vessel operated seasonally on the Yarmouth-Bar Harbor route from May-October.
 In early 2002, HSC INCAT 046 was sold to Incat by Bay Ferries, as a trade-in for the newer and larger-capacity HSC The Cat, which, in the case of this vessel, is its official registered name.

 Interislander (2002–2003)

 The vessel was leased by Incat to the Interislander, New Zealand operating on the Cook Strait that year, using the marketing name The Lynx; however, operating issues relating to its wake ended the fast ferry era on the Wellington - Picton route.
 At the end of the summer season, Incat 046 was relocated to Newcastle where it was dry-docked and handed over to Bay Ferries for the Trinidad - Tobago run.
 The relocation went via Tahiti and the Panama Canal.

 Bay Ferries (2003–2006)

-Bay Ferries subsequently repurchased the vessel and leased it under a wet charter (crewed and operated by Bay Ferries) for a route in Trinidad & Tobago between Port of Spain and Scarborough.
+Bay Ferries subsequently repurchased the vessel and leased it under a wet charter (crewed and operated by Bay Ferries) for a route in Trinidad and Tobago between Port of Spain and Scarborough.
 Bay Ferries maintained the Interisland Line's marketing graphics on the vessel and referred to it as The Lynx during this period.